elbywan/openapi-generator/README.md

 require "openapi-generator/providers/amber"

 # Optional: auto-serialize classes into openapi schema.
-# A typed Model class can be used as the source of truth.
+# Benefit: a typed Model class can then be used as the source of truth.
 class Coordinates
   extend OpenAPI::Generator::Serializable